Korçë, Albania: The Ultimate Travel Guide 2025

 CC BY-SA 2.0 / Morice Olivier

-Visiting Korçë offers a refreshing glimpse into one of Albania’s most charming and cultured cities.
+Visiting Korçë (Korca) offers a refreshing glimpse into one of Albania’s most charming and cultured cities.
 Set in Southeast Albania against a backdrop of rolling hills and surrounded by a cooler climate, Korçë feels distinct from the coastal towns.
 The city center is a pleasant mix of wide boulevards, quaint cafés, and well-maintained public squares, making it an ideal place for leisurely strolls.
 One of the highlights is the pedestrianized Old Bazaar area, a vibrant space lined with artisan shops, cozy restaurants, and beautifully restored Ottoman architecture.

 Korçë is often called Albania’s “City of Serenades,” and visitors can feel its artistic spirit everywhere.
 The city hosts a number of festivals throughout the year, and there is always a strong focus on music, theater, and poetry.
 Art lovers should not miss the National Museum of Medieval Art, which holds an impressive collection of Orthodox icons and religious artifacts.
 Meanwhile, families and outdoor enthusiasts will appreciate the peaceful parks and the nearby Morava Mountain, which offers scenic hiking opportunities and panoramic views over the city.